lanqvist/sticky-notes/Readme.txt

 There are problems that I ran into:
 - Moving the notes - calculating the current position
 - Synchronization of all our notes to local storage - a single note

-To create a note at a specified location, you can use ctrl+left click anywhere.